-Castle Rock Alimony Attorney
+Castle Rock Alimony Lawyer

 Spousal support (more commonly known as “alimony”) can be a sensitive issue in any divorce case.
 With one of the highest median household incomes in the nation, it’s not uncommon for Douglas County and Castle Rock divorce cases to include alimony as one of the contested issues.
 Colorado family law courts generally use a formula and time table to calculate both the amount and the duration of alimony payments.
 However, other factors can impact an alimony case, such as the distribution of marital property or the specific financial needs of each spouse.
 The financial aspects of a divorce and dealing with the issue of spousal support can become complex and overwhelming.
 This isn’t the time to go it alone.
 Let the Castle Rock alimony attorneys at Plog & Stein, P.C. help you navigate these tricky waters.
 With over 70 years of combined legal experience, we understand what’s needed to effectively deal with your alimony issues.
 Whether you’re going through a divorce or dealing with a motion to modify maintenance, we can help!